-Actuarial cost method Entry age normal

-Amortization method Level percent of payroll, closed Remaining amortization period 18 years (Single Equivalent Period)

-Asset valuation method 5-year smoothed market

-Inflation 2.5%

-Salary increases 5.0% to 6.5% depending on age, including inflation of eligibility condition

-Investment rate of return 7.25%

-Retirement age Experience-based table of rates that are specific to the type

-Mortality RP-2000 Combined Healthy Participant Mortality Table

-(for preretirement mortality) and the RP-2000 Combined Mortality Table for Annuitants (for post-retirement mortality) with mortality improvement projected to all future years after 2000 using Scale BB.
+Actuarially determined contribution rates are calculated as of year in which contributions are reported.
+Methods and assumptions used to determine c contribution rates: Actuarial Cost Method Entry age normal Amortization Method Level percentage of payroll, closed Remaining Amortization Period 17 years (single equivalent period) Asset Valuation Method 5-year smoothed market Inflation 2.5% Salary Increase 5.0% to 6.5% depending on age, including inflation Investment Rate of Return 7.25% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition Mortality RP-2000 Combined Healthy Participant Mortality Table (for preretirement mortality) and the RP-2000 Combined Mortality Table for Annuitants (for post- retirement mortality) with mortality improvement projected to all future years after 2000 using Scale BB.
 For females, the base mortality rates include a 100% white collar adjustment.
 For males, the base mortality rates include a 90% blue collar adjustment and a 10% white collar adjustment.
 These are the same rates used for Special Risk Class members of the Florida Retirement System (FRS) in the July 1, 2018 FRS actuarial valuation.
 Florida Statutes Chapter 112.63(1)(f) mandates the use of the mortality tables used in either of the two most recently published actuarial valuation reports of FRS.

-Other information: See Discussion of Valuation Results in the October 1,
+Other information: Notes See Discussion of Valuation Results in the October 1, 2019 Actuarial Valuation Report